nick-denry/yii2-round-switch-column/docs/advanced-usage.md

 ### 1. Change action for column

-You colud define your own action for any toggle column like follows:
+You could define your own action for any toggle column like follows:

 Setup your toggle attribute at GridView columns section